-Hummingbirds are the most well known birds that thrive on a nectivorous diet, but many other types of birds also have a sweet tooth and will happily visit nectar feeders.
+Hummingbirds are the most well-known birds that thrive on nectar, but many other types of birds also have a sweet tooth and will happily visit nectar feeders.
 Backyard birders need to consider the good and bad of those visits to provide suitable sipping opportunities for a wide range of different birds.

 Why Birds Like Nectar

 All birds have relatively high metabolic rates and the high sugar content of nectar, whether it is natural nectar from flowers or supplemental sugar water provided in nectar feeders, provides an exceptional energy source to fuel birds' active lifestyles.
 This is easy, convenient food, and many different birds will sample nectar from an available feeder, even if they don't typically rely on nectar for a large portion of their diet.

 Birds visit nectar feeders for more reasons than an interest in nectar as a food source, however.
 A popular hummingbird feeder will catch the attention of other birds, and they may perch on the feeder or investigate feeding ports out of curiosity.
 Insects that sip on the nectar may also attract insectivorous birds that pluck morsels off the feeder, even though the birds aren't directly interested in the nectar itself.
 The nectar feeder may simply be a convenient perch near other feeders or to survey a feeding territory, or if the feeder has a water-filled ant moat, any bird might take a sip of the water.
 But what birds might take the most interest in nectar feeders?

 Birds That Visit Hummingbird Nectar Feeders